 Before I begin this post proper, I feel I need to point out that “Coke” is the most common abbreviation in the UK used for Coca-Cola.
 As far as I understand most other countries (including English speaking ones) tend to say “Cola”.
 But Cola can mean one of several brands of a similar drink (including supermarket own brands).
 I think that’s why people, in England at least, still use the word “Coke” for Coca-Cola.
 Now, to what I wanted to share…

 I say they “created” him.
-That is, Washington Irving basically attributed to Saint Nicolas many of the mythical aspects that Santa Claus is known for today: you know, the bit about him flying through the sky and coming down chimneys to give presents to (good) children.
+That is, Washington Irving basically attributed to Saint Nicolas many of the mythical aspects that Santa Claus is known for today: you know, the bit about him flying through the sky to deliver presents to (good) children:

 It all started as a joke that was not supposed to be taken seriously!

 Clement Clark Moore then changed the night on which St Nicolas (Santa Claus) delivered presents from St Nicolas’s Eve (December 5th) to Christmas Eve (December 24th), and there he has stayed for most of us.
 (Though I believe that in several countries in Europe, St Nicolas’s day is still celebrated, and children put out boots, or little shoes, or clogs on the evening before, to be filled with sweets).

 ‘Twas the night before Christmas, when all thro’ the house,

 Not a creature was stirring, not even a mouse;